ntulenev/WebSocketMockServer/README.md

 ### Tool that helps frontend team test web socket integration when backend is not ready.

-Project allows to add multiple responses for one request with delay for every of them.
+Project allows to add multiple responses for one request (with delay if needed).

 ```
 "MockTemplatesConfiguration": {